AnonC0DER/GigaMemes/README.md

 Users can register and login.
 They can upload their memes to the website. <br>
 Vote and comment system work perfectly. <br>
 There are two ways to post a new meme, vote or comment.
 Users can simply use the website and post their memes. <br>
-They also can do the same things using telegram robot, which is connected to backend by REST APIs.
+They also can do the same things using telegram robot, which is connected to backend by REST APIs. <br>
 [Live demo](http://gigamemes.pythonanywhere.com/api/)

 [How this system works?](https://github.com/AnonC0DER/GigaMemes/blob/master/ProjectPreview/GigaMemes_preview.pdf)